BGP Alternatives: Modern Connectivity for the Cloud Era

 Multi-cloud segmentation noBGP Cross-cloud, identity-based policies without routing complexity

-So yes—there are better options than BGP, depending on the environment.
-And in many cases, you remove BGP entirely from your private infrastructure.
+In many cases, you can remove BGP entirely from your private infrastructure. from your private infrastructure.

 Do We Use OSPF Instead of BGP?

-Open Shortest Path First (OSPF) is a great protocol for intra-domain routing.
+Open Shortest Path First (OSPF) is a strong protocol for intra-domain routing.
 It falls under IGP (Interior Gateway Protocol), which handles fast, reactive routing within a single organization or network.

-• OSPF is optimal for fast convergence within a trusted environment.
+• OSPF is optimal for fast convergence within a trusted, controlled environment.

 • BGP connects different organizations or autonomous systems.